 Psychologic evaluation helps identify ADHD, conduct disorder, anxiety disorders, depression, and poor self-esteem, which frequently accompany and must be differentiated from learning disabilities.
 Attitude toward school, motivation, peer relationships, and self-confidence are assessed.

-Diagnosis is made clinically based on criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), and requires evidence that at least one of the following has been present for ≥ 6 mo despite targeted intervention:
+Diagnosis of learning disorders is made clinically based on criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), and requires evidence that at least one of the following has been present for ≥ 6 months despite targeted intervention: